Pin It!

 Make the Cake

 2. In a large mixing bowl, combine the sugar, vegetable oil, eggs, and lemon extract.
-Beat on medium speed until well incorporated, and the batter is lighter in color, about 2 minutes.
-Scrape down the bowl as needed.
+Beat on medium speed until well incorporated, scrape down the bowl as needed.

 3. Next, zest 2 lemons and (then set them aside to be juiced) add it to the batter as well as the sour cream.
 Beat until well combined.